-Modern CPUs come with many special functions and instructions that allow them to perform certain “tricks” that older CPUs simply can’t.
+Modern CPUs may feature many special functions and instructions that allow them to perform certain “tricks” that older CPUs simply can’t.

-These “tricks” can range from things like smart usage of available resources to be more efficient, the ability to boost speeds for short periods of time, security checks, special processes that allow certain applications to use the CPU better, etc.
+These “tricks” can range from smart usage of available resources to be more efficient, the ability to boost speeds for short periods, security checks, special processes that allow certain applications to use the CPU better, etc.

-And sometimes, some hardware & software require these new “tricks” to function as intended.
+And sometimes, some hardware & software require these new instructions or functions to work as intended.

-Take the Windows 11 Operating System for example.
-It only supports CPUs a couple of generations old.
+Take the Windows 11 Operating System, for example.
+It (reportedly) only supports CPUs a couple of generations old.

-Sadly, there’s no great way to check whether all applications will support your CPU.
+Sadly, there’s no reliable way to check whether all applications will support your CPU.